dorkamotorka/ebpf-labs/labs/advanced-course/truly-portable-ebpf-a7554c66/index.md

 ---

-Although most modern kernels include BTF support, you can’t always rely on it when designing portable eBPF programs.
+Although most modern kernels ship with BTF enabled, you can’t really rely on this when building portable eBPF programs.

-Without BTF in the target kernel, the loader can’t resolve types, adjust offsets, or fix up field accesses—leading to load failures or incorrect behavior.
+Without BTF in the target kernel, the eBPF loader cannot resolve types, fix offsets, or adjust field accesses to ensure the eBPF program reads kernel structures correctly.

-In this tutorial, you’ll learn how to avoid this limitation by embedding BTF data for nearly all target kernels directly into your eBPF application binary.
-This way, your program can run correctly even on systems that lack native BTF support.
+In this tutorial, you’ll learn how to overcome this limitation by embedding BTF data for a wide range of kernels directly into your eBPF application binary.
+With this approach, your program will run reliably even on systems that lack BTF support.

 ::image-box
 ---